jsteenbeeke/www.tysanclan.com/charter.md

 Note that convictions do not bar a member from participating in elections - so a convicted member can become Senator again.

 ## 3.3.
 Truthsayer
-The Truthsayers form the judicial branch of the Tysan Clan, and act as moderators and judges both online and on our website.
+The Truthsayers form the judicial branch of the Disco Clan, and act as moderators and judges both online and on our website.

 ### 3.3.1.
 Privileges and responsibilities
 A Truthsayer has the following rights and responsibilities.